maxtez-raspbaker/tezos-rpi3/[d1]-Playing-with-the-zeronet-(in-progress).md

+First step is to get a wallet from the faucet (

 <!---
 [e] About RPI3 on the betanet and mainnet network
 At the moment (04/05/18) it is unclear whether the Tezos Foundation will provide instructions or support for RPI3 on the betanet and mainnet.